About CHIRP Radio

-CHIRP is staffed by a part-time General Manager and a volunteer group of roughly 200.
+CHIRP is staffed by a part-time General Manager, a part-time Development Director and a volunteer group of roughly 240.
 CHIRP volunteers head up all station departments, handle DJ and reporter duties, manage the technical aspects of the station, plan events and raise funds, create marketing campaigns and build partnerships, and take part in everything else required to run the station.
 No prior radio experience is required to be a part of CHIRP.
 New volunteer orientations are held three times each year.

 You can find out more about what you can do to help on our Volunteers Website.

 You can find a list of CHIRP staff and members of the organization's Board of Directors here.